 approved by voters in a referendum.
 Education SPLOST (Ed-SPLOST) receipts can be used only for school-related capital

-A referendum will be held Tuesday, March 21, 2017 to extend the tax another five years.
+A referendum was held March 21, 2017 to extend the tax another five years.

 Projected Total SPLOST Receipts